When your mission goes into multiple operational periods and/or starts to incorporate outside teams or agencies, things can get complicated.

 The ground teams need to have a complete representation of the mission and the day's objectives, any important clues, and ingress and egress routes.
 They probably do not need to see the last 8 operational periods worth of tracks.
 By making a daily operational map, we give ground teams a map they can work with without being overwhelmed.

 Teams can record to the OP map and not the primary mission map.
 Meanwhile, the plans team can be working on a map that does not have active tracks being recorded to it.
 At the end of the day, a mapping team can clean up the recorded tracks, trimming them, renaming them, and making sure the data is clean before moving it to the primary incident map.

-Now that you’ve reached the end of the course, it’s time to revisit all the skills you’ve learned and practice applying them to a new operational period, OP 3, which we will scale up to a larger size.
-For this exercise, assume you are requesting 35 ground searchers, 3 dog teams, and other resources such as OHVs and a helicopter.
+Now that you’ve reached the end of the course, it’s time to revisit the skills you’ve learned and practice applying them to a new operational period, OP 3, which we will scale up to a larger size.
+For this exercise, assume you are expecting 35 ground searchers, 3 dog teams, and other resources such as OHVs and a helicopter.

 To complete the exercise, you will work through the whole series from drawing additional segments to importing and cleaning tracks:

 You have now completed all the tasks in this course!